The ABIDE project

 ABIDE Animal ABidings: recoverIng from DisastErs in more-than-human communities, is a research project funded by the European Research Council (ERC) through a Consolidator Grant (ID 101043231) granted to Verónica Policarpo.

 What can we learn from animals about how to recover from disasters, in particular catastrophic wildfires?
 ABIDE aspires to reimagine ways of paying attention to the experiences of animals in disasters, and then translate their stories.
-In the end, it aims to include their perspectives in current modes of knowing and governing disasters.
+In the end, it aims to include their perspectives in current modes of knowing and governing disasters governance.

-ABIDE departs from the current context of acute climate crisis, which sets the stage for Dantesque scenarios of impending climate-driven disasters such as wildfires, floods, tornados and hurricanes, with related extensive loss of both human and nonhuman lives, liveable dwellings and species extinction.
+ABIDE departs from the current context of acute climate crisis, which sets the stage for dantesque scenarios of impending climate-driven disasters such as wildfires, floods, tornados and hurricanes, with related extensive loss of both human and nonhuman lives, liveable dwellings and species extinction.

 Focusing on wildfires as disasters which challenge previous expert knowledge due to climate change and human exploitation of natural resources, we propose to compare three countries where wildfires have taken on increasingly critical proportions every year: Australia, Brazil and Portugal.
 We address a species gap in our knowledge of disasters, and wildfires in particular, by exploring the possibilities of learning with animals how to live and cope with extreme change and uncertainty in wildfire-prone areas.